vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 * VM folders to collect the Tanzu Kubernetes Grid VMs.
 * A datastore with sufficient capacity for the control plane and worker node VM files.
 * Network Time Protocol (NTP) service running on all hosts and vCenter.
-* A host, server, or VM based on Linux, MacOS, or Windows that acts as your bootstrap machine and that has docker installed.
+* A host, server, or VM based on Linux, MacOS, or Windows that acts as your bootstrap machine, and that has docker installed.
 For this deployment, a virtual machine based on Photon OS is used.
 * Depending on the OS flavor of the bootstrap VM, download and configure the **kubectl cluster CLI 1.26.5** from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
 As part of this documentation, refer to the section to configure required packages on the Photon OS machine.

 * Download **Tanzu CLI v0.90.1** from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431).
 Starting with TKG 2.3.0, [Tanzu Core CLI](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431) is now distributed separately from Tanzu Kubernetes Grid.
 For instructions on how to install the Tanzu CLI for use with Tanzu Kubernetes Grid, refer [Install the Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).